 A closer look into the garden house.

-In 1878 Villa Caecila got permission to build stables and a porch.
-I now notice that the newspaper says “with living facilities”. he main building was from 1875.
+In 1878 Villa Caecila got permission to build a coach house with stables.
+I now notice that the newspaper says “with living facilities”.
+The main building was from 1875.
 Early 1875 the house was sold and in November of the same year the stables were added.

 As we saw, when the family Farwerck bought the villa in 1912, they also got the stables (quite logically too).
 The personnel was then housed in these stables / extra house.
 Since I have seen the address Emmastraat 60 a few times, I was curious if the address would indeed be that house.

 This is ad advertisement from 1915 in which the address is mentioned, the oldest mention of the address that I have found so far.

 1912 Is less than two decades after the house was built.
 This made me think.
 In 1910 there already was the Hollandselaan and Wernerlaan running behind the garden of the villa (see below).
 The fact that the address is Emmastraat has to mean that it was closer to that street than to the back of the garden.
 The school that ‘ate up’ the Farwerck villa is numbered 56, so the garden house was most likely on the other side of the villa (or at least its entrance).
 It must have been quite close to where the street became the Utrechtsebaan, the road at the bottom right running straight down.
 The other part of the fork is the continuing Emmastraat.